Cassotto Concert Accordion

-present some of the very best accordions I have ever played.
-There
+some of the very best accordions I have ever played.
+There are many nice

-are many nice instruments that can keep us satisfied and inspired.
+instruments that can keep us satisfied and inspired.
+However, once you

-accordion, the accordion we will never part with.
-Fortunately, we have
+accordion we will never part with.
+Fortunately, we have different

-different preferences and this makes the accordion world as exciting
+preferences and this makes the accordion world as exciting and colorful

 This is a very special TITANO

-MODELS" line.
-This is one of the best Titano accordion I've had and one
+This is one of the best Titano accordion I've had and one of the best

-the spectacular and rare CATRARO reeds (producing the Richard Galliano
+spectacular and rare CATRARO reeds (producing the Richard Galliano sound)

-sound) I believe this particular accordion was made in the 1950's.
-See
+I believe this particular accordion was made in the 1950's.
+See below for

 in Italy in the 1950s, Serial Number 2853 (Royal model number 34 !)